-As an expert witness regarding crowd management, Steve Adelman advocates for safe practices, regardless of whether that favors the plaintiff or defendant in any given case.
+As an expert witness regarding event safety and crowd management, Steve Adelman advocates for safe practices, regardless of whether that favors the plaintiff or defendant in a given case.
 He is a staunch defender of venues and events that meet the applicable standard of care, and a tough critic of those that do not.

-Steve Adelman writes expert reports the way the most effective experts have written them in his cases, carefully citing the factual record and then applying that record to authoritative industry sources in order to reach a defensible conclusion.
-And because he has taken countless depositions himself, as well as spending considerable time in front of classrooms and other audiences every year, Steve Adelman is comfortable as a “teaching witness,” using sworn testimony to explain the logic and reasonableness of his position.
+Steve Adelman’s expert reports carefully cite the factual record, then apply that record to authoritative industry sources in order to reach a defensible conclusion.
+And because he has taken countless depositions and spent considerable time explaining event safety to law students and other audiences, Steve Adelman is comfortable as a “teaching witness,” telling the story of the case in terms that ordinary people will understand and remember.

-Steve Adelman’s expert engagements regarding crowd management and event security have included some of the most high profile and tragic incidents in recent history, including the 2011 Indiana State Fair stage roof collapse and the 2017 Route 91 Harvest Festival shooting in Las Vegas.
+Steve Adelman’s expert engagements regarding event safety and crowd management include some of the most high profile and tragic incidents in recent history, including the 2011 Indiana State Fair stage roof collapse and the 2017 Route 91 Harvest Festival shooting in Las Vegas.
 He has been engaged as an expert witness in more than twenty-five states and in three Canadian provinces.
 One thing Steve dislikes more than a rush to judgment is people getting hurt or killed at an event.

 Photo Credit: Bottom image Shot by Blake Rupert, March 2020